Flagship Systems Plus Education

 - Trend following = Fuel (time and money) + Driver (you).

-- Trend following overcomes behavioral biases outlined in Daniel Kahneman’s research.
-Exploiting behavioral biases through financial markets is trend following’s DNA.
+- Trend following’s DNA mutes behavioral biases outlined in Daniel Kahneman’s research.
+Exploiting that behavior through financial markets is how you profit.

-- Trend following works on all markets.
+- This works on all markets.
 You are running a process machine that doesn’t specialize in one market alone.
 You can trade anything now, and should.

 - There is no foolproof system.
-Great trend trading is about skill and luck.
+Great trading is about skill and luck.

 - Trend following applies the scientific method to investing.
 It goes against the economic orthodoxy of efficient markets.

-Note: This is not day trading or high frequency trading (HFT).
-It is not for those expecting to make millions instantly, or for those who watch CNBC or Bloomberg 24/7.
-If you mistakenly believe you can predict market direction, trend following is not for you.
+However, this is not day trading or high frequency trading (HFT).
+It is not for those expecting to make millions instantly, or for those that take in CNBC or Bloomberg 24/7 intravenously.
+If you believe you can predict market direction, trend following is not for you.

 You will receive the following research materials with your purchase delivered via text, audio, video and personalized support (FEDEX and digital delivery).
 You will have precise trend systems you can apply to your account for potential profit–immediately.
 This offering is only available from Trend Following™.